dgalemb/PAPY/#4/TP Final/MandelJuliaLib/README.md

 There are 4 functions in the library:

 - In set functions
-    - is_in_Mandelbrot that checks if a certain constant belongs to the respective set
+    - `is_in_Mandelbrot` that checks if a certain constant belongs to the respective set
-    - is_in_Julia that checks if a certain constant (in regards to the given z_0) belongs to the respective set
+    - `is_in_Julia` that checks if a certain constant (in regards to the given `z_0`) belongs to the respective set

 - Plot functions
-    - plot_mandelbrot plots the Mandelbrot set for a given range in the complex plane, the constant c, pixel size and number of iterations
+    - `plot_mandelbrot` plots the Mandelbrot set for a given range in the complex plane, the constant c, pixel size and number of iterations
-    - plot_julia plots the Julia set for a given range in the complex plane, an starting z_0, the constant c, pixel size and number of iterations
+    - `plot_julia` plots the Julia set for a given range in the complex plane, an starting `z_0`, the constant c, pixel size and number of iterations

 Note that default values are defined for each function, so even a default image can be plotted if no argument is given.